danilosupertech/PyStore/README.md

 # 🛒 PyStore — CLI Store Management System (Python)

-PyStore is a **Python-based CLI (Command Line Interface) store management system** designed to demonstrate strong foundations in **Object-Oriented Programming**, **clean architecture**, and **data persistence** using JSON.
+PyStore is a **Python-based CLI (Command Line Interface) store management system** designed to demonstrate solid foundations in **Object-Oriented Programming**, **Clean Architecture**, and **separation of concerns**, with **JSON persistence** as infrastructure.

+This project goes beyond a simple CRUD example: it was **intentionally refactored to avoid “God classes/modules”**, making responsibilities explicit and the codebase easy to evolve.

-This project was built with a focus on **software design principles**, making it an excellent **portfolio project for junior–mid Python developers** and a solid base for future expansion into APIs or full-stack systems.
+It is an excellent **portfolio project for junior–mid Python developers**, and a strong base for future expansion into **APIs, payment systems, or web frontends**.

 ---

 ## 🚀 Key Features

-- 📦 **Product Catalog**
+### 📦 Product Catalog
 - Generic, Physical, and Digital products
 - Real-time stock management
 - Automatic shipping calculation for physical products
+- Factory-based reconstruction from JSON (`Product.from_dict`)

-- 🛒 **Shopping Cart (Order)**
+### 🛒 Shopping Cart
+- Dedicated `Cart` domain model
-  - Add / remove items
+- Add / remove items (partial or full)
-  - Partial or full item removal
+- Frozen item price at add time
-  - Automatic stock updates
+- Automatic stock reservation and restoration
-  - Cart summary per customer

-- 🧾 **Order Lifecycle**
+### 🧾 Order Lifecycle
-  - OPEN → PAID → CANCELED states
+- Explicit states: `OPEN → PAID → CANCELED`
-  - Immutable price after item is added
+- Order owns a Cart (composition)
 - Stock restoration on cancellation

-- 💾 **Persistent Storage (JSON)**
+- Immutable order history records

+### 💾 Persistence (JSON)
 - `inventory.json` for products
 - `orders.json` for order history
+- Repositories responsible only for I/O
-  - Robust loading with validation
+- Fault-tolerant loading and validation

-- 🧠 **Clean Architecture**
-  - Separation of concerns
+### 🧠 Clean Architecture
+- No “God classes”
+- Clear boundaries between:
+  - Domain (models)
-  - Domain-driven models
+  - Infrastructure (repositories)
+  - Application logic (services)
-  - Repository-style catalog
+  - Interface (CLI)
-  - CLI as interface layer only
+- Ready for future integrations (payments, APIs, DBs)

 ---